epccs/RPUno/Reflow/README.md

 # Commands

 Commands are interactive over the serial interface at 38400 baud rate.
 The echo will start after the second character of a new line.

+## /\[rpu_address\]/\[command \[arg\]\]

+rpu_address is taken from the I2C address 0x29 (e.g. get_Rpu_address() which is included form ../lib/rpu_mgr.h).
+The value of rpu_address is used as a character in a string, which means don't use a null value (C strings are null terminated) as an adddress.
+The ASCII value for '1' (0x31) is easy and looks nice, though I fear it will cause some confusion when it is discovered that the actual address value is 49.

+Commands and their arguments follow.

-## /0/id? [name|desc|avr-gcc]
+## /0/id? \[name|desc|avr-gcc\]

 identify